 St Eanswythe’s Primary school has close links with the Church of Saint Mary and Saint Eanswythe.
-KS2 attend a service at the Church fortnightly.
+All children attend a service at the Church fortnightly.
 The whole school celebrates Harvest, Easter and Christmas at the Church.
 We also have annual welcome, leaver’s and confirmation services.

 A local vicar visits the school regularly and is available to talk to staff, children and parents.
 Clergy visit the school on a fortnightly basis to lead worship for all children.